jadevance/fuzz-therapy/README.md

 ## Search by location
-Section requests are GET requests to the `/api/search` endpoint with the following parameters(:page is optional):
+Section requests are POST requests to the `/api/search` endpoint with the following parameters(:page is optional):

 | parameter   | data type | description |